The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • The increase in agricultural productivity.

-• The simplification of the procedures related to agricultural activities.
+• The simplification of procedures related to agricultural activities.

-The ruler assured that new powers will be granted for land use with the aim of having "the lowest level of idle land" and "the highest levels of productivity."
+The ruler assured that new powers will be granted for the use of land with the goal of achieving "the lowest level of idle land" and "the highest levels of productivity".

-Access to supplies, foreign currency, and the exchange market
+Access to supplies, foreign currency, and the foreign exchange market

-One of the most significant announcements concerns producers' access to resources that have been one of the main obstacles to production for years.
+One of the most significant announcements is related to producers' access to resources that have been a major obstacle to production for years.

 According to Díaz-Canel, farmers will be able to: